 A chair lais in an abandoned zone in Far Rockaway.
-In October 29th, Rockaway Beach (Queens, NY) was severely damaged by the effects of the hurricane 'Sandy.'
+On October 29th, Rockaway Beach (Queens, NY) was severely damaged by the effects of the hurricane 'Sandy.'
 People in the front shore was the most affected and created a state of emergency in the area.
 Six years after the disaster, many areas where people used to live are now desert zones where nobody will rebuild anything ever again.
+New York, 2019.

 Bob, in a morning walk.
 Despite the tragic consequences, people who have been born and raised never went away.
 New York, 2019.